 To celebrate this milestone year with us, please join Elizabeth Blumenstock, the Festival Orchestra and Chorus, and distinguished soloists for a grand tour of Europe and beyond.
-Our itinerary includes the finest music by composers from Europe and the Americas, and works evoking cultures beyond.
-We will be delighted by music written for the stage, choral works, solo concertos, Baroque-era folk music from both sides of the pond, an orchestral suite by J.S.
+Our itinerary includes superb music by composers from Europe and the Americas, and works evoking cultures beyond.
+We will be delighted by choral works, music written for the stage, solo concertos, Baroque-era folk music, an orchestral suite by J.S.
 Bach, and much more.
-Guest artists include soprano Sherezade Panthaki, folk specialist contralto Karen Clark, tenor Kyle Stegall, Baroque dancer Justin Coates, lutenist-director Stephen Stubbs, Baroque harpist Maxine Einlander, and harpsichordist-director Henry Lebedinsky.
+Guest artists include soprano Sherezade Panthaki, contralto Karen R. Clark, tenor Kyle Stegall, Baroque dancer Justin Coates, lutenist-director Stephen Stubbs, Baroque harpist Maxine Eilander and harpsichordist-director Henry Lebedinsky.
 Don’t miss this special 40th season!

-Tickets and subscriptions go on sale March 2020.
-If you do not already receive our mailings and would like a copy of our ticket brochure in early 2020, plus occasional email newsletters and more, please join our mailing list.
+Tickets and subscriptions are now on sale.
+If you do not already receive our mailings and would like a copy of our ticket brochure, plus occasional email newsletters and more, please join our mailing list.

 Please consider a donation!
 Ticket sales cover a fraction of our costs.
 Interested in underwriting a concert or making a gift to celebrate our 40th year with us?
 Please click here for details.
 Donations in any amount are gratefully accepted.